Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Staying upright requires Calcium phosphate, the main component of bone.
 The average human contains over 2 lbs (1 kg) of calcium, of which 99% is stored in our bones.[1]

 When it comes to movement, having strong bones is essential for keeping yourself upright.
-Bones provide the structural framework for the entire body and work together with muscles to function as levers to produce controlled movements.
+Bones provide the structural framework for the entire body and work together with muscles as levers to produce controlled movements.

 Repeated footstrike, which happens with long-distance running and continuous backpacking, can lead to tiny cracks in the bone, otherwise known as stress fractures.
 This occurs when bones are subjected to sudden and unaccustomed increases in force and loads without enough recovery time.
 Cells can’t resorb faster than your body can replace them.